Note: courses with light gray backgrounds are not offered this academic year.

 ECON 213(S) LEC Introduction to Environmental and Natural Resource Economics

-We'll use economics to examine why we harm the environment and overuse natural resources, and what we can do about it.
-We'll study cost benefit analysis, pollution in general, climate change, environmental justice, natural resources (like fisheries, forests, and fossil fuels), and energy.
-We'll talk about how economists put a dollar value on nature and ecosystem services (as well as human health and life!), and the concerns involved in doing so.
+We'll use economics to provide one perspective on reasons humans harm the environment and overuse natural resources, and what we can do about it.
+We'll study climate change, pollution in general, cost benefit analysis, environmental justice, natural resources (like fisheries, forests, and fossil fuels), and energy.
+We'll talk about how economists put a dollar value on nature and ecosystem services (as well as human health and life!), and the concerns people may have about doing so.
 We will take an economic approach to global sustainability, and study the relationship between the environment and economic growth.
 Consideration of justice and equity will be woven throughout the whole semester. [ more ]

 Last offered Fall 2022